 For sports fans, Manchester will host cycling and tennis events, as well as a busy season of county and international cricket at Old Trafford.
 More active sports fans can take part in fun runs and a Race for Life, which aims to raise funds for Cancer Research UK.

 This July, we will see the return of the ever-popular Manchester to Blackpool cycle ride, a 60-mile route which raises funds for The Christie.
-The following week, in neighbouring Bolton, participants will gather for the Ironman UK Triathlon, and there will be another triathlon competition in Salford on the 28th, so aspiring athletes will have plenty of opportunities to test themselves.
+The following week, in neighbouring Bolton, participants will gather for the Ironman UK Triathlon, and on the 28th of the same month there will be another triathlon competition in Salford, so aspiring athletes will have plenty of opportunities to test themselves.

 Keeping the Little Ones Entertained is Easy this Summer